Lily Hibberd

 The Violence of Venus, oil on linen, five panels, each 70 x 120cm, Lily Hibberd, 2025

-Venusian Rover touring in “Cosmos Archaeology: Explorations in Time and Space” at Guangdong Science Center, China, until 30 May 2025, then to the National Museum of China in Beijing.
+Venusian Rover touring in “Cosmos Archaeology: Explorations in Time and Space” at the National Museum of China in Beijing until 12 October 2025.

 The Venus Project features in the book "Space Feminisms: People, Planets, Power", edited by Marie-Pier Boucher, Claire Webb, Annick Bureaud, and Nahum.